 Kids timers – apps and sand

-So far I have been generally speaking about toothbrushes designed for adults and older children rather than really young ones.
+So far I have been generally speaking about toothbrushes designed for adults.

 It is really important to teach children the importance of brushing and there are some great toothbrushes available now that really do promote good oral hygiene to children.